arinal/simple-sale/README.md

 As a starter, to see what does this application can do in general, have a look at the main test case in [`ShoppingHappyPathTest.java`](https://github.com/arinal/simple-sale/blob/master/src/test/java/com/salestock/saleass/rest/ShoppingHappyPathTest.java).

+As you may have seen, this application doesn't have explicit language about cart.
+Buying items is implemented by `Sale` domain to represent transaction.
+Cart management, like adding or removing item to current cart, should be implemented on client side.
+Hence, why it is called `simple-sale`.